-On January 4, the Prime Minister announced a new national lockdown in order to reduce transmission of the virus and control the new COVID variant.
-Full guidance on what you can and cannot do during the national lockdown is available on the government website.
+Coronavirus restrictions remain in place.
+Full guidance on what you can and cannot do is available on the government website.

 Business and venue closures and restrictions

 • Nightclubs, dance halls, and discotheques